Jadeng24/employee-manager/README.md

 }
 ```

-Let's dive into why we are using `employee` and `originalEmployee`, or in other words why a copy and a original of the same object.
+Let's dive into why we are using `employee` and `originalEmployee`, or in other words why a copy and an original of the same object.
 In JavaScript, if I set a variable equal to an already defined object they both reference the same object.
 For example:

 ```js
 var obj1 = {